exercism/c/docs/INSTALLATION.md

 Linux users will need gcc or clang for the compiler, and `make` will be needed for the native build.
 Make is pre-installed on most unix systems, but is most likely available via your package manager.
-On Debian and Ubuntu based distributions it can be installed with `sudo apt-get install make` if not present.
+On Debian and Ubuntu based distributions everything you need can be installed with `sudo apt-get install build-essential` if not present.

 #### MacOS

-MacOS users can install gcc or clangwith [Homebrew](http://brew.sh/) via `brew install gcc` or `brew install llvm`.
+MacOS users can install gcc or clang with [Homebrew](http://brew.sh/) via `brew install gcc` or `brew install llvm`.